stechmann/TonUINO/docs/README_EN.md

 - Optional: 5 Buttons.
 - Optional: IR remote control (incl. box lock).
 The remote (which needs at least 7 keys) can be learned in using the parents menu.
 - Optional: Status LED.
 - Optional: Low voltage shutdown i.e. for the [CubieKid PCB](https://www.thingiverse.com/thing:3148200).
-You can then check the battery level within the parents menu as well.

 ## Button Cheat Sheet